loculus-project/loculus/ena-submission/ENA_submission.md

    This is where one gets the accession from.

-## 2. Registering a sample programatically
+## 2. Registering a sample programmatically

 [Docs](https://ena-docs.readthedocs.io/en/latest/submit/samples.html)